Junction6/API/Docs/api-guide.md

 ## limit

+Sets of record results are limited in the following way

+> /products?token=xyz&limit=[Number to return(,[Start record])]

-Limit results to 500 first products (get all products could not work if lot of products):
+Limit results to 100 first products (get all products could not work if lot of products):

-> /products/?token=xyz&limit=500
+> /products/?token=xyz&limit=100

-Limit results to 500 products starting at 501 (Products 501-1000):
+Limit results to 100 products starting at 301 (Products 301-400):
-> /products/?token=xyz&limit=500,500
+> /products/?token=xyz&limit=300,100

 ---